marinetraffic/mt-ais-toolbox/README.md

 Each step of our approach requires some parameters that include: paths for input files and output directories, flags regarding the operation to be executed, additional thresholds required during execution (e.g. downsampling rate).
-All that information should be included within a configuration file, that it should be passed as an argument during execution ('PATH/TO/CONFIG').
+All that information should be included within a configuration file, that it should be passed as an argument during execution (e.g. config/config.json).

 # The process